Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Evaluation

 \subsection{Ablation Study}

 \Tbl{tab:ablation_tbl} presents an ablation study that breaks down the contributions of individual components in \proj.
-The primary source of accuracy degradation is the contribution-aware compression, which introduces minor quality trade-offs.
-All other acceleration techniques are lossless and maintain bit-accurate results.
+Because the only approximation introduced by \proj is the LUT-based exponential approximation, it only introduces a negligible quality loss.
+All other acceleration techniques produce lossless and bit-accurate results.
 From an efficiency perspective, each component contributes to the overall speedup.
-The most significant performance gains come from the temporal-aware LoD search and the LUT-based rasterization.
+Our fully streaming LoD search can achieve 1.4$\times$ speedup.
+On top of that, our temporal-aware LoD search can further boost the overall performance to 1.9$\times$.
+Due to Amdahl’s Law, only optimizing LoD search would not achieve a significant speedup.
+By further accelerating the splatting stage via our preemptive $\alpha$-flitering, \proj eventually boosts the performance to 3.7$\times$ on the HierarchicalGS dataset.